Why you should hire the professionals, and why Southwest Greens of Southern California is leader in the industry for installation practices.

 Even seemingly small DIY projects can often turn into a big problem.
 Haven’t we all been there?
 Excessive trips to the home improvement store for tools or supplies we didn’t know we needed, plans not going to plan, multiple days of hard work?
 By having your turf installed by a pro, you’ll save so much time and you’ll enjoy the greens sooner.

-In order to install artificial golf greens properly, must level the ground, add a base of cushed aggregate, add padding, lay the turf, add infill, and roll the turf for the best playability and to make it look realistic.
+In order to install artificial golf greens properly, must level the ground, add a base of crushed aggregate, add padding, lay the turf, add infill, and roll the turf for the best playability and to make it look realistic.
 Cutting edges for clean borders is also tricky and needs a good deal of experience to get just right.
 All of this necessitates some very specific tools and knowledge to execute correctly to avoid wonky sections and/or edges that start peeling up creating a terrible look.

 An ideal soil is rare.
 Most property owners will agree to this.
 It is very rare to be able to push your shovel into the soil without problems.
 Instead, we must work with rocky soil, clay, or soil overrun with roots from trees and plants nearby in many places.
 Even digging can be tiring work.
 Plus, if you are digging into roots, you could be damaging surrounding trees you want.